Dreigroschenoper

 back cover

-This first edition can be easily recognised by at least three characteristic criteria - one on the front cover, one on the back cover and one on page 3:
+This variant also has three characteristic criteria, that are missing to the variants B to L - one on the front cover, one on the back cover and one on page 3:

 1) There is a typo in the cast (page 3): There the bandits are named with a bracket on the right.
 On the very right it says "Macheats Leute" (missing the h).
 This typo does not appear in later versions. (see photo below)